ionelaSabinaMacovei/Fun-Fishing-Portofolio1/README.md

 - Select pages in left hand navigation menu.
 - From the source dropdown, select main branch and then press save.
 - The site will be deployed now.
 It may take a few minutes to go live.

+### Local Deployement
+To fork this repository, follow these steps:
+- Log in to GitHub
+- Go to the repository
+- On the top right corner, click on the button that says fork.

+To clone this repository, follow the steps:
+- Log in to GitHub
+- Go to the repository
+- Beside the gipod button, it is code button
+- Press the Code button and the chose one of the two clonning methods
+- 1. The first one is by copping the link
+- 2. The second one is by downloding(at the botom) by pressing Download ZIP.

 ### Frameworks, Libraries & Programs Used
 - [Google Fonts](https://fonts.google.com/ "Link to Google Fonts") was used to import the fonts "Lato", and "Oswald".